What opportunities will this course give me?

 What will I be learning?

-This is a short 5 week course which will serve as an introduction to the basics of writing and reading poetry.
+This Saturday morning workshop will serve as an introduction to the basics of writing and reading poetry.
 There is room to expand the course if desired.

 Why is this course for me?